robinruaux79/bolt.diy/README.md

 We have also launched an experimental agent called the "bolt.diy Expert" that can answer common questions about bolt.diy.
 Find it here on the [oTTomator Live Agent Studio](https://studio.ottomator.ai/).

 bolt.diy was originally started by [Cole Medin](https://www.youtube.com/@ColeMedin) but has quickly grown into a massive community effort to build the BEST open source AI coding assistant!

+bolted is a modified version of bolt.diy to use Primals.net webapps network It handles:
+- file creation from code blocks
+- Create automatically files from tchat

 ## Table of Contents